HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 ## Conclusion

 This guidance outlines the maximum capacity for a single-node Kubernetes cluster deployed on an AWS c5.2xlarge instance.
-For rendering scenarios involving DAM, WCM, and DX pages with portlets on a c5.2xlarge single-node setup, the recommended load is up to 1,000 concurrent users.
+For rendering scenarios involving DAM, WCM, and DX Compose pages with portlets on a c5.2xlarge single-node setup, the recommended load is up to 1,000 concurrent users.

 ## Recommendations